ucsb-csw8/w23-project/step07.md

 ::: Would you like to try again?
 Enter 'y' to try again.
 ```

+# A hint

-**ADDITIONAL NOTE:** If your ```Save the data to file``` option is working correctly, the file you wrote into using that option should work perfectly with this option and your entire menu information should be loaded properly.
+If your ```Save the data to file``` option is working correctly, the file you wrote into using that option should work perfectly with this option and your entire menu information should be loaded properly.

+You may want to try saving and restoring a few times to make sure that
+everything works.

 # Checkpoint 2